Our best wines for winter

 This is the time to put ripe, full-bodied reds in your glass.
 Go for red grapes that have concentrated flavours and more body.
 You'll find this in wines made with Cabernet Sauvignon, Shiraz and Malbec which brings us to our first wine pick:

-Sottano are a great bunch of winemakers in Mendoza, Argentina.
-While their Malbecs may get most of the attention, their Cabernet Sauvignon is equally good and perfect for cold nights.
+Avalon are a great bunch of winemakers in California.
+While their very fruity Zinfandel is a big customer hit, their Cabernet Sauvignon is equally good and perfect for cold nights.
 It is a deep and brooding red full of cassis, mocha, leather and tobacco but all held together by a little time in oak barrels.
 Exactly what you want from a Cab from this part of the world.
 This is one to try with a warm pot of chilli.

 We're also looking for wines with plenty of savoury spice, and the Southern Rhone Valley in France is a great place to find them.
 This wine by Domain Burle has been a staff favourite for years.
 Damien and Florent Burle took over the running of the family estate in the Rhone appellation Gigondas from their father Edmond in 2004.
 Sharing the responsibilities in the vineyard and the winery between them, they aim to make classic Southern Rhone wines that are bursting with life.
 The blend here is Grenache and Syrah with local varieties Caladoc and Marselan.
 It is ripe and round, packed with red fruits, and has just enough of that nice warming spice.
 This is the wine for winter stews, slow cooked for hours.